Tiagura/k8s-gitops/README.md

 ### 1. Install Cilium CNI and wait for it to be ready

-Make sure you have the `cilium` CLI installed locally.

 ```bash
 kubectl kustomize infrastructure/networking/cilium --enable-helm | kubectl apply -f -